CatalystCode/spk/src/commands/infra/README.md

 Initializes the environment to deploy Bedrock infrastructure.
 The `spk infra validate` will do the following:

-- Install prerequisites (e.g. terraform, git, helm, az cli) if not already installed.
+- Verifies if prerequisites (e.g. terraform, git, helm, az cli) are installed
 - Verifies that user is logged into Azure via CLI
 - Check for environment variables (e.g. ARM_SUBSCRIPTION_ID, ARM_CLIENT_ID,
   ARM_CLIENT_SECRET, ARM_TENANT_ID)